alesk/cv/README.md

 the creator of [Clojure](http://www.clojure.org) and [Datomic](http://www.datomic.com),
 immediately resonated with me.

-Besides the clarity of thought and simplicity I strongly worship hard work and the need of permanent education and I belive that word 'giftedness' is mostly a misleading superstisious concept wrapped around the years of passionate deliberate training, abundance of failures, healhty dose of self-criticism, stubbornnes and a bunch of senior giants kindly letting one stand on their shoulders.
+Besides Simplicity and clarity of thought I strongly worship hard work and the need of permanent education and I belive that word 'giftedness' is mostly a misleading superstisious concept wrapped around the years of passionate deliberate training, abundance of failures, healhty dose of self-criticism, stubbornnes and a bunch of senior giants kindly letting one stand on their shoulders.